New Germany State Park349 Headquarters LaneGrantsville MD 21536

 Boating -- Boats without gasoline motors are permitted on the lake year-round.
 Kayaks, canoes, row boats and stand up paddle boards are available for rental in the late spring to early fall.
 Please call the park for details.
 A soft boat ramp is available at no additional charge.

 Fishing -- Fishing is permitted with a non-tidal fishing license.
 Fishermen may find large mouth bass, catfish, bluegill and trout.
-The lake is lowered in the winter to manage aquatic plant growth and is ready for fishing again by March 1st.
 There is a brief lake closure each spring when trout stocking begins.
 A trout stamp is required to possess trout.

 Swimming -- Swimming is available in the designated swimming area on the east beach.

 Snack Bar/Boat Rental -- Open Memorial Day weekend through Labor Day, the snack bar features sodas, hand-dipped ice cream, hot and cold snacks, trail maps and a nice selection of gift and souvenir items.
-Rowboats, paddleboats and open kayaks are available for rental.
+Rowboats, canoes, kayaks and standup paddleboards are available for rental.
 Please contact the park for current rates and availability.

 Warming Hut -- During the winter months, the lake house warming hut provides a place for winter enthusiasts to relax after a day of playing in the snow.
 Cross country skis and snow shoes are available for rent.
 The snack bar features hot and cold drinks, snacks, trail maps and a selection of gift and souvenir items.